prash-kr-meena/obsidian/Kubernetes.md

 So what is the deal with Labels and Selectors?
 Why do we label our PODs and objects in kubernetes?
 Let us look at a simple scenario.
 Say we deployed 3 instances of our frontend web application as 3 PODs.
 We would like to create a replication controller or replica set to ensure that we have 3 active PODs at anytime.
 And YES that is one of the use cases of replica sets.
 You CAN use it to monitor existing pods, if you have them already created, as it IS in this example.
 In case they were not created, the replica set will create them for you.
 The role of the replicaset is to monitor the pods and if any of them were to fail, deploy new ones.
 The replica set is in FACT a process that monitors the pods.
 Now, how does the replicaset KNOW what pods to monitor.
 There could be 100s of other PODs in the cluster running different application.
 This is were labelling our PODs during creation comes in handy.
 We could now provide these labels as a filter for replicaset.
 Under the selector section we use the matchLabels filter and provide the same label that we used while creating the pods.
 This way the replicaset knows which pods to monitor.

+However, there is **one major difference between replication controller and replica set**.
+- Replica set **requires** a **`selector`** definition. whereas in replication controller the selector was optional, ie k8s will not fail the creation of Replication Controller Resouce/object if the selector is missing in the menifest, rather k8s will automatcially set the slector for it if not set by the user writing the menifest, and the default value which it will pick is from the `lables` in the pod `template `
+- Furhter the selector in Replication Controller is not as powerful as in the Replication Set, specifically the selector supported in RC is equality based selector where ReplicaSet supports both **equality** and **Set** based selectors

 To better understand the difference between Replication Controller and Replica Set